core-wg/oscore/draft-ietf-core-object-security.md

 The Client MAY provide a 'kid_context' parameter (see {{context-hint}}) to help the Server find the right context.
 If a kid_context parameter is used in the message then the id_context MUST be set to the kid_context (see {{context-derivation}}).

-While the quartet (Master Secret, Master Salt, Sender ID, id_context) MUST be unique, the same Master Salt MAY be used with several Master Secrets and the same Master Secret MAY be used with several Master Salts.
+While the quartet (Master Secret, Master Salt, ID Context, Sender ID) MUST be unique, the same Master Salt MAY be used with several Master Secrets and the same Master Secret MAY be used with several Master Salts.

 # Protected Message Fields {#protected-fields}